veracode/Veracode-Community-Projects/README.md

 Veracode Community Open Source Projects
 =======================================

 A collection of useful open source projects that integrate with the CA Veracode APIs to automate scanning, results retrieval and other tasks.

-These are community contributed and not supported by CA Veracode.
+These projects are community contributed and not supported by CA Veracode.
+For a list of supported projects, please see the listing of projects on [Veracode.com](https://www.veracode.com/products/core-platform-and-architecture/apis-and-plugins).

 Developer tools
 ---------------